orchestrate-solutions/capsulate-repo/README.md

 **Example Orchestration Workflows:**

 1. **Feature Development Pipeline**
-   - Agent 1: Drafts initial implementation
+   - Agent 1: Working issue 102 new feature
-   - Agent 2: Refines and optimizes the code
+   - Agent 2: Updating deps to see if breaking change (Impacts no one but Agent 2)
-   - Agent 3: Writes comprehensive tests
+   - Agent 3: Writing comprehensive tests for ITDD (Incrimental Test Driven Development)
    - Human: Orchestrates, reviews, and approves each stage

 2. **Competing Solutions Approach**